yavulan/motivation/en/projects-types.md

 # Project types

-Besides of the projects you would like there would be some amount of “stuck” projects.
+Besides of the projects you will like there would be some amount of “stuck” projects.

 **“Stuck” project** - project that permanently makes you let down.
-You will find yourself trying to do anything else except of that project (like me writing this text instead of working on my current project).
+You will find yourself trying to do anything else except of that project (like me writing this text instead of working on current project).

 ## Be aware